-The woodlot park, park/swm pond combination and window streets will also incorporate masonry pillars and post and fence railings to further enhance the appearance of these areas, as well as emphasize the Mahogany theme.
+Window streets and swm ponds will also incorporate masonry pillars and post and fence railings to further enhance the appearance of these areas, as well as emphasize the Mahogany theme.
 Noise barrier fencing will be located along the rear and side yards of homes adjacent to Century Road.